breadboard-ai/breadboard/README.md

 ## Documentation

 The documentation is a bit of a work in progress.
-The best place to start Here are is the [Getting started guide](https://github.com/breadboard-ai/breadboard/blob/main/packages/breadboard/docs/fodder/happy-path.md), although it is still incomplete.
+The best place to start is the [Getting started guide](https://github.com/breadboard-ai/breadboard/blob/main/packages/breadboard/docs/fodder/happy-path.md), although it is still incomplete.
 Please bear with us as we bring our words up to speed with our thoughts/actions.

 ## Monorepo